junaid7535/ML-Project/README.md

 # ML-Project

-build an Online Payment Fraud Detection model using machine learning in Python.
-Since the dataset doesn't have an explicit fraud label, I'll derive it using anomaly detection techniques.
+Build an Detecting Anomalous Transaction  model using machine learning in Python.
 The steps will be:

 ## 1. Data Preprocessing